 For almost 30 years A Christmas Fantasy Parade has been a staple of Disneyland’s holiday celebrations.
 Everyone’s favorite Disney characters are here, including Mickey, Minnie, Goofy, Anna, Elsa, Tiana, Buzz Lightyear, and so many more.
 They dance to a catchy earworm soundtrack that will be stuck in your head all day.

 A Christmas Fantasy Parade is usually performed twice a day.
 On busy days guests line up for hours trying to get the best seats to view the parade, so if you are planning to see it be sure to arrive early to secure your spot.
 Haunted Mansion Holiday

 Jack Skellington and the gang transform the Haunted Mansion during the Holloween and Christmas seasons.
 Like “it’s a small world” Holiday, you’ll hardly recognize the place.

 Characters in Holiday Outfits

 Keep an eye out for Mickey, Minnie, Donald, Goofy, Pluto, and Chip & Dale in special seasonal outfits.
 They can be found in town square in Main Street, U.S.A. during most of the day.
 Usually each character will have their own line, and they’ll come and go at random times and locations.
 Be patient, hang around town square and jump in line when you see a character appear.

 Disneyland visitors are able to take a picture with the one and only Santa Claus.
-Santa meets in Critter Country near the exit of Splash Mountain.
-Keep in mind Santa only meets November 11 to December 24, 2022.
+Santa meets in Critter Country near the Pooh Corner store.
+Keep in mind Santa only meets November 10, 2023 to December 24, 2023.